Should You Choose the Best Option?

 Do you know what God’s will is for you over the next 24 hours?

 There are many good options.
-Are any of those okay?
+Are any of them okay?
 Or does God want you to discover the best possible use of your time?
 Jesus taught us to pray for God’s will to be done on earth (Mt.6:10).
 How do you discover his will at any given moment?

 Should you pray and “listen” for a prompting from the Spirit?
 Should you use wisdom to figure out the best of all possible options?
 Exactly what does God expect from you?